connectsolutions/best-practices/architecture/reactive-microservices.md

 * Input and output ports to facilitate communication with the core Domain Model.

 * Adapters are created for each I/O port and consumer.
-Siting between clients, on the outside, and the core, on the inside.
+Sitting between clients, on the outside, and the core, on the inside.

 * Inputs: HTTP (REST, SOAP), message queue (AMQP), Outputs: persistence, messaging